 Nail the subject line

 The success of your email campaign rests partly on the subject line.
-It’s an essential bit of copy, and getting it right makes or breaks your campaign metrics.
-Communicate clearly what your email’s about.
-Testing is the best way to optimize the text: maybe your audience reacts better to emotive language; or perhaps emojis arouse more attention?
+It's an essential bit of copy, and getting it right makes or breaks your campaign metrics.
+First, communicate clearly what your email's about.
+Then, testing is the best way to optimize the text: maybe your audience reacts better to emotive language, or perhaps emojis arouse more attention.